apache/opendal/core/src/docs/rfcs/3574_concurrent_stat_in_list.md

 # Reference-level explanation

 When `concurrent` is set and `list_with` is called, the list operation will be split into two parts:  list and stat.

-The list part will iterate through the entries inside the buffer, and if its metakey is unknown, it will send a stat request to the storage service.
+The list part will iterate through the entries inside the buffer, and if its `metakey` is unknown, it will send a stat request to the storage service.

 We will add a new field `concurrent` to `OpList`.
-The type of `concurrent` is `Option<usize>` (TBD).
+The type of `concurrent` is `Option<u32>`.
 If `concurrent` is `None`, it means the default behavior.
 If `concurrent` is `Some(n)`, it means the maximum concurrent stat handlers are `n`.

-Then we could use a `Semaphore` (or similar) to limit the maximum concurrent stat handlers.
-Additionally, we could use handlers (`JoinSet` or `Vec<JoinHandle>`, etc.) to spawn and stack the stat task.
-While iterating through the entries, we should check if the metakey is unknown and if the `Semaphore` is available.
-If the metakey is unknown and the `Semaphore` is available, we should spawn a new stat handler and push it into the handlers stack.
+Then we could use a sized `VecDeque` to limit the maximum concurrent stat handlers.
+Additionally, we could use handlers `JoinHandle<T>` inside `VecDeque` to spawn and queue the stat tasks.
+While iterating through the entries, we should check if the `metakey` is unknown and if the `VecDeque` is full.
+If the `metakey` is unknown and the `VecDeque` is full, we should wait and join the handle once it’s finished, since we need to keep the entry order.

 If the metakey is unknown and the handlers are full, we should break the loop and wait for the spawned tasks inside handlers to finish.
 After the spawned tasks finish, we should iterate through the handlers and return the result.

-If the metakey is known, we should return the result immediately and go back to return the concurrent tasks' results after the spawned tasks finish.
+If the metakey is known, we should check if the handlers are empty.
+If true, return the result immediately; otherwise, we should wait for the spawned tasks to finish.

 # Drawbacks